Our Books

 A walking guide to the fields where the Regina Rifles fought the 12.SS-Panzerdivision “Hitler Jugend” on 8-9 June, 1944.
 Written by historian Sean Claxton, this book allows the reader to conduct a self-guided tour in less than a day.
 READ MORE

 The Empire’s Smallest Regiment tells the little-known story of the Gambia Company of the Royal West African Frontier Force (RWAFF).
-Written by US Air Force officer Charles Estep, this book aims to fill a historiographical void by providing a valuable history of the Gambia Company and shed light on the experiences of ordinary Gambian soldiers, while also exposing the greater historical trends of theBritish colonial military in West Africa.
+Written by US Air Force officer Charles Estep, this book aims to fill a historiographical void by providing a valuable history of the Gambia Company , while also exposing the greater historical trends of theBritish colonial military in West Africa.
 READ MORE

 The crawler tractor – which was often mistakenly referred to as a bulldozer – was invaluable to the Royal Canadian Engineers in the Second World War as it performed a wide variety of tasks.
 From prolific writer John Sliz, this book is the only in-depth look at the mechanical equipment used by the Royal Canadian Engineers in the Second World War.
 A perfect resource for modellers, reenactors, wargamers, collectors and history buffs!
 READ MORE